meichholz/logtools/README.md

 I use tailfd and teepee in a large mail system every day.
 They are not perfect, but an answer.

+## Building

+Being a really old attempt at autoconf, we have no `configure.ac` yet.
+I'll add that later, promised, as there is no really special issue with that.
+Compile, link and be done :-)

 ## License

 (MIT License)